cardcj55/cardcj55.sitnstew.io/README.md

 PART 3: INTERACTIVITY (Answer ALL questions, add your own if necessary)

 1. What interactive elements will your site include (forms, buttons, menus, etc.)?
+  Forms, Buttons, Hover over effects, embedded Google Maps
 2. How will users navigate the website?
+  Mostly through the navigation bar on the top.
+There will be anchor points on the menu and a menu navigator.
 3. Will there be form validation or user feedback?
 Explain.
+  I will have form validation on the for the feedback section to make sure all fields are filled before submitting.
 4. What JavaScript functionality will you implement?
+  I will implement JavaScript to make sure the feedback form is filled out.
-5. How does interactivity improve user experience?
+6. How does interactivity improve user experience?